Mirppc/Opensuse-Leap-migration-guide/README.md

-This is suppose to be a guide on how to do an implace upgrade of Opensuse to Opensuse Leap 15.2 with minimal issues.
+This is suppose to be a guide on how to do an in-place upgrade of Opensuse to Opensuse Leap 15.2 with minimal issues.

 Tested from 42.1 to 15.2 Beta with minimal issues.
-See linked youtube Series.
+See linked youtube series in the video section.

 First back up your repos